This website uses cookies

 Did the system move from one valid state to another, or did the agent satisfy the prompt while violating something outside the frame?

-A software system is not just code.
-It is a set of requirements expressed through physical artifacts.
+Each piece of software is a set of requirements expressed through physical artifacts.

-A high-level business requirement like “users can sign up with email and password” is not implemented in one place.
-It is satisfied through several parts of the physical system: the signup form, client-side and server-side validation, API contracts, authentication, session handling, redirects, error states, the user entity, database schema and so on.
+A high-level business requirement like “users can sign up with email and password” is not implemented in one place, it is satisfied through several parts of the physical system: the signup form, client-side and server-side validation, the API contract, authentication, the user entity, the related database schema, and so on.

-Those parts are shared by other requirements too.
+Those pieces are shared by other requirements too.

-Change the validation logic, the redirect handling, or the user schema shape, and you risk breaking sign up, or any other requirement that shares the same implementation, whether you named it or not.
+Change the validation logic or the user schema shape, and you risk breaking signup, or any other requirement that shares the same implementation, whether you named it or not.

 Requirements live on the theoretical plane.